What is PTZ?

 Sending Control Data to PTZ system

-A PTZ can receive commands from a controlling device or automatically control itself based on its programming.
-There are a wide variety of hardwares and softwares out there for this task.
-Generally there are two type of controls.
+A PTZ system can receive commands from a controlling device or automatically control itself based on its programming.
+There is a wide variety of hardware and software out there for this task.
+Generally, there is two types of controls.

-- controling device can send precise PTZ information and the camera can go to that location.
+- the controlling device can send precise PTZ information and the camera can go to that location.

-- the controling device only sends a command for the PTZ camera which itself decides if it can fulfill that command if yes it does. (in example you cannot zoom more than the maximal Zoom. or you cannot rotate more than +-180 degrees.)
+- the controlling device only sends a command to the PTZ camera which itself decides if it can fulfill that command if yes it does. (in the example you cannot zoom more than the maximal Zoom. or you cannot rotate more than +-180 degrees.)

 Aximmetry does not support Sending PTZ Commands and does not provide any means to control these cameras.
-Controlling have to be done in
+Controlling has to be done in